Alice of Champagne: Regent

 After Hugh I died in Tripoli on 10 January 1218, Alice assumed the regency for their infant son, Henry I, and installed her uncle Philip of Ibelin as bailli.
 According to the contemporaneous lawyer Philip of Novara, Hugh arranged the administration of the kingdom on his deathbed.
 Another contemporaneous source, the Chronicle of Ernoul and Bernard the Treasurer, suggests that Alice acted independently.
-Finally, a papal letter of February 1226 states that the Cypriote nobles, barons, knights, and people elected Philip of Ibelin as bailli.
+Finally, a papal letter of February 1226 states that the Cypriot nobles, barons, knights, and people elected Philip of Ibelin as bailli.
 Pope Honorius III instructed his legate, Cardinal Pelagius Galvani, to protect Alice and her children against "certain men inspired with wicked fervour", suggesting that she faced some opposition at the beginning of her regency.
 Her regency set a precedent, for no queen mothers had previously assumed regency for an underage son in Jerusalem or Cyprus, but the appointment of her uncle as the actual governor indicates a deep-seated aversion to female rulers.

 In 1218, Alice's brother-in-law Erard of Ramerupt renounced his wife's claim to Champagne in return for compensation, even promising to support Theobald IV against Alice.
 This led Alice to send envoys to Champagne, prompting her aunt Blanche to make a complaint against her at the Holy See on 23 June 1219.
 Alice entered into negotiations with Pelagius about the status of the Church in Cyprus where the native Greek population adhered to the autocephalous (or autonomous) local Orthodox Church.
 Either under the influence of her Byzantine grandmother, or for political considerations, Alice protected the interests of the Orthodox clergy.
-She achieved a compromise at an assembly of the Cypriote aristocrats and Catholic prelates in Pelagius's presence in October 1220.
+She achieved a compromise at an assembly of the Cypriot aristocrats and Catholic prelates in Pelagius's presence in October 1220.
 On her demand, the Orthodox priests were exempted from taxation, and she also prevented the abolition of the Orthodox hierarchy on the island, as the Pope permitted the appointment of Orthodox suffragan bishops in the four Catholic dioceses.
-The compromise also included obligating the Cypriote aristocrats to pay a tithe for the maintencance of the Latin hierarchy, which they opposed.
+The compromise also included obligating the Cypriot aristocrats to pay a tithe for the maintencance of the Latin hierarchy, which they opposed.
 On the other hand, the Holy See demanded that the estates the nobles had seized from the Orthodox Church be transferred to Catholic clerics.
 A new agreement, reached in 1222, sanctioned the status quo, as it neither freed the noblemen from the tithe nor prescribed the restoration of Church property.

 Rumours that Alice would marry William II of Dampierre, constable of Champagne, spread in France in 1223.
 In August that year, Pope Honorius forbade the marriage at Theobald IV's behest, emphasizing that Alice and William were closely related.
 According to the "Chronicle of the Holy Land" section of the Gestes des Chiprois, Alice "spent the revenues of the kingdom liberally", resulting in conflict with Philip of Ibelin.
 She furiously accused Philip of disrespecting her wishes and voluntarily retired from Cyprus in 1224.
 She settled in either Tripoli or Jaffa, but her children remained on the island.